royosherove/repo-swarm/README.md

 - 💾 Caches results to avoid redundant analysis
 - Writes the results into a results repository that you configure

+📋 **See it in action**: Check out [RepoSwarm's self-analysis report](https://github.com/royosherove/repo-swarm-sample-results-hub/blob/main/repo-swarm.arch.md) - an example of RepoSwarm investigating its own codebase!

 ## How It Works

 RepoSwarm runs as a Temporal workflow that automatically processes repositories and feeds  a configured targer repository.